15 Signs That Your Relationship Could Turn Abusive

 You fear for your safety

 It’s important to pay close attention to your own thoughts and feelings about the relationship that you’re in.
 If it does not feel equitable, it is likely not a viable or healthy relationship, according to Dr. Mendez.
 “Have confidence in your existence and know that you are a valuable and equal contributor to the relationship,” she says.
 “Talk to trusted others about your concerns and stand up for yourself.”
-Learn safety tips that could save you from a break-in.
+Learn home security tips that could save you from a break-in.

 Your partner tries to alienate you from loved ones